 To determine whether your facility has exceeded an EPCRA Section 313 reporting threshold, compare quantities of EPCRA Section 313 chemicals that you manufacture, process, or otherwise use to the respective thresholds for those activities.
-A worksheet is provided in Figure 2A to assist facilities in determining whether they exceed any of the reporting thresholds for non-PBT chemicals; Figures 2B-D provide worksheets for PBT chemicals.
-This worksheet also provides a format for maintaining reporting facility records.
-Use of this worksheet is not required and the completed worksheet(s) should not accompany Form R reports submitted to EPA and the state.
+A worksheet is provided in Figure 3A to assist facilities in determining whether they exceed any of the reporting thresholds for non-PBT chemicals; Figures 3B-D provide worksheets for PBT chemicals.
+(The worksheets can be found at the end of section B.5.)
+These worksheets also provide a format for maintaining reporting facility records.
+Use of these worksheets is not required and the completed worksheet(s) should not accompany Form R reports submitted to EPA and the state or tribe.

 Complete the appropriate worksheet for each EPCRA Section 313 chemical or chemical category.
-(The worksheets can be found at the end of section B.4.)
 Base your threshold determination for EPCRA Section 313 chemicals with qualifiers only on the quantity of the EPCRA Section 313 chemical satisfying the qualifier.